dcangulo/davidangulo.xyz/_posts/2018-04-13-how-to-display-number-of-post-views-wordpress.md

 Hover to **Plugins** in the sidebar menu then click **Add New**.

-On the search box that can be found on the upper right corner of the screen type the keyword **Posts Unique View Counter** or **David Angulo**.
+On the search box that can be found in the upper right corner of the screen type the keyword **Posts Unique View Counter** or **David Angulo**.

 ![add-plugin](/assets/images/posts/how-to-display-number-of-post-views-wordpress/add-plugin.jpg)

-*Picture 1.1.
-Installing the Posts Unique View Counter plugin by David Angulo.*
+_Picture 1.1.
+Installing the Posts Unique View Counter plugin by David Angulo._

 ## Step 2: Activate the Posts Unique View Counter plugin.

 On the sidebar menu, click **Plugins** to see the list of installed plugins.
 Simply find the **Posts Unique View Counter** plugin then click **Activate**.

 ![activate-plugin](/assets/images/posts/how-to-display-number-of-post-views-wordpress/activate-plugin.jpg)

-*Picture 2.1.
-Activating the Posts Unique View Counter plugin by David Angulo.*
+_Picture 2.1.
+Activating the Posts Unique View Counter plugin by David Angulo._

 ## Step 3: View your WordPress post list.
 All view count will start at nothing.
 You can view the posts list by hovering to **Posts** in the sidebar menu then click **All Posts**.